Low Voltage Business Valuation

 What Low Voltage Businesses Actually Sell For

-Low voltage and access control companies trade at 4x to 8x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization — the company's annual operating profit from installation and monitoring services.
+Low voltage access control companies trade at 2.5x to 5.0x SDE or 4.0x to 8.0x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization from installation labor, monitoring fees, service contracts, system support, and integration projects.

 Method